Marina Bielenky UKCP reg. Humanistic integrative practitioner EMDR certificate.

 I work in central Stroud with individual adults suffering from distress from a variety of causes, such as anxiety, depression (including postnatal) phobias, trauma, relationship difficulties bereavement and loss, or who simply have vague feelings that life could have more to offer.

 As a Humanistic Integrative practitioner I work with the relationship between myself and each individual client, aiming to provide a safe space in which to explore in confidence deep underlying concerns.
 I integrate a psychodynamic approach with a humanistic way of working.
 I believe many people have become disconnected from their sense of their own truth and innate worth and by sometimes focusing on the body and breath re-connection can be achieved.
 I also use EFT (emotional freedom technique, tapping) and AIT (Advanced integrative therapy).
 This makes use of the body's energy channels and speeds up the processing of overwhelming emotion.

-Often life transitions such as divorce, retirement, children leaving home loss of job being diagnosed with a chronic illness , can lead to unexpectedly difficult feelings
+Often life transitions such as divorce, retirement, loss of job, being diagnosed with a chronic illness, can lead to unexpectedly difficult feelings.

 My previous career was that of GP and I am experienced in working with those who have been diagnosed with life threatening or debilitating illnesses and their carers.
-I am also interested in how mind and body are linked and the part psychotherapy can play in helping cope with such conditions as stress related illness and fibromyalgia, whiplash or chronic fatigue.
+I am interested in the part psychotherapy can play in helping cope with such conditions as stress related illness fibromyalgia whiplash or chronic fatigue.

 Having worked with refugees I am used to working with inter-cultural issues and people whose English is limited as well as those who have left their home country.

 I am interested in working with those in the beleaguered public services who are at risk of suffering burn-out or compassion fatigue.

 I am also interested in the part poetry and writing can play in increasing well-being